AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 * Understand how to obtain AEM Site templates.
 * Learn how to create a new site using a template.
-* See how to download the template from your new site to provide to the front end developer.
+* See how to download the template from your new site to provide to the front-end developer.

 ## Site Templates {#site-templates}